jemgodden/N-Body-Galaxies/README.md

 Stripped NBody Code and automation for finding initial conditions.

-Density plottera for galaxy and disk analysis.
+Density plotters for galaxy and disk analysis.